d-zucho/obsidian_the_grind/010 - Programming/012 - JavaScript/Types.md

 ## Primitive Values

-- immutable - in the way that a primitive itself cannot be modified, but new primitives can be created, and those values are assigned to variables
+- **immutable** - in the way that a primitive itself cannot be modified, but new primitives can be created, and those values are assigned to variables
-	- #### exanok
+- They are **read only**.
--
+	- For example:
+		- if we try to access a string with bracket notation, we can read out the letter at the index, however, we can NOT change that letter.
+		- We can of course assign the variable a new value, but we can not change the existing value.